vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 ### Gin

 - *Citadelle Gin*.
 (9/10).
 Excellent 'celery'-like + juniper berry flavor, freshness as the final note.
 Gimlet with this is too good.
 - *Hendrick's Gin.* (8/10).
-Also very good, but more subtle finish and harsher down the throat vs Citadelle
+Also very good, but more subtle finish and harsher down the throat vs Citadelle.

 ### Wines

-- Port
+#### Port

 - *Porto Morgado Old Tawny (10 Years)*.
 (7/10).
 Sits around $10 from Trader Joe's.
 Hits way way above its price point.
 We love this.
 - *Porto Morgado Ruby*.
 (5/10).
 Not as good.
 Similar price point, but much worse than above imo.
 - *Fairbanks Cellars California Port (1.5L)*.
 (2/10).
 Cheap but bad.
 Stay away.
 - *Warre's Otima 10 Tawny Porto*.
 TBD.

-- Reds
+#### Reds

 - *Decoy Cabernet*.
 (5/10).
 Decent, hits a bit above its price point, but it's better to spend more.
 - *Sean Thackrey Pleiades XXXII*.
 (9/10) Very good.
 Fruity and smooth.
 - *Charles Shaw wines (all varieties)*.
 (3/10).
 Very cheap, but do not buy lol.
 Get something nicer.
 - *No Es Pituko Carignan 2024*.
 (8/10).
 So so smooth, hard to believe there was any alcohol at all.
 Excellent.
 - *Chateau Pey-Bonhomme Le-Tours Merlot*.
 TBD.
 - *Folk Machine Pinot Noir*.
 TBD.
 - *Love Red 2022 - Broc Cellars*.
 TBD.

-- Whites
+#### Whites

 - *2021 Virgo Magic Wines 'Disco Lemonade' Riesling*.
 (5/10).
 Tastes heavily like brined olives.
 I think this is an acquired taste, not for a general audience.
 - *Barefoot Moscato*.
 (2/10).
 Cheap, mild tasting, and gulpable.
 Get something nicer.
 - *Risata Moscato d'Asti DOCG*.
 (8/10).
 Low alcohol, smooth, sweet, and fruity.
 A crowd favorite.
 - *2023 Nickel & Nickel Grand Sky Vineyard Chardonnay*.
 (9/10) Incredibly good, smooth, bright lime aftertaste.

-- Orange
+#### Orange

 - *2023 Suisun Valley Assyrtiko, Hydrangea Skin-Contact*.
 (8/10).
 Excellent.
 - *Pielihueso Naranjo 2024*.
 (9/10).
 Very very good.
 Smooth, slightly fruity, and crisp.
 Best served cold.
 - *2023 Gulp Hablo Orange (1L)*.
 TBD.

-### Meads
+#### Meads

 - The [Remeadies](https://www.remeadies.com/) meadery near Sequoia National Park is very good.
 Go there if nearby.
 Unfortunately, their meads aren't easily available in NorCal.
 - *Chaucer's Mead*.
 (6/10).
 Very vanilla alcoholic honey flavor, smooth.
 Nothing objectionable, but nothing special either.
 Good for the price.